VincentQQu/LF-Transmission/README.md

 - `0062_Divide_6/Adaptive_SR/Reconstruction` holds the LFIs transmitted with the proposed strategy.
 - `0062_Divide_6/Adaptive_SR/SR` holds the LFIs transmitted with the proposed strategy without residual map.
-- `0062_Divide_6/SR/Reconstruction` holds the LFIs transmitted with the Enhanced Resampling Reconstructions method.
+- `0062_Divide_6/SR/Reconstruction` holds the LFIs transmitted with the Enhanced Resampling Reconstructions-only method.
-- `0062_Divide_6/SR/SR` holds the LFIs transmitted with the Enhanced Resampling Reconstructions method without residual information.
+- `0062_Divide_6/SR/SR` holds the LFIs transmitted with the Enhanced Resampling Reconstructions-only method without residual information.